-More and more these days, people are waking up to the fact that vegan food is not doomed to be bland and boring, but can instead be delicious and exciting.
-Case in point: NYC’s vegan lunch spots, which have proliferated over the years, commanding the attention of even the most begrudging meat eaters and making life a ton easier for vegan New Yorkers like myself.
+People are finally waking up to the fact that vegan food is not doomed to be bland and boring, but can instead be delicious and exciting.
+An example of this phenomenon is vegan lunch spots which have proliferated over the years, commanding the attention of begrudging meat-eaters and making life easier for us vegans.

 In my last post, I shared my vegan favorite places for dining out in NYC.
 Below are my favorite vegan joints for grabbing a casual lunch (or dinner) in the city.

-My favorite item is their Miso Teriyaki Grilled Tofu Sandwich (with brussel sprouts, black sesame gomasio, and arugula) on toasted gluten free bread, Sooo good.
-But sometimes I will get the Maple Mustard Tempeh sandwich, which is also amazing.
+My favorite item is their Miso Teriyaki Grilled Tofu Sandwich (with brussel sprouts, black sesame gomasio, and arugula) on toasted gluten free bread.
+But sometimes I will get the Maple Mustard Tempeh sandwich, which is also the bomb.
 Cinnamon Snail’s sandwiches go perfectly with their donuts as a light dessert!
-I always order their gluten-free Cinnamon Maca donut, which is super yummy.
+I always order their gluten-free Cinnamon Maca donut.

 If you’re not planning on eating your sandwich on a train, Pennsy has plenty of room to sit, a nice outdoor space where you can hang out when it’s warm outside, and a bar area where you can buy craft beer and cocktaills.